sarangjo/sarangjo.github.io/README.md

 ## Branches

-- `master` - the deployed website
+- `deploy` - the deployed website
-- `gatsby` - production-ready "dev" branch
+- `main` - production-ready "dev" branch
 - all other branches are working branches

 ## Setup